DamnWidget/anaconda.github.io/content/about.md

 trying to auto-complete projects that used huge libraries like PyQt or NumPy, ST3 was unresponsive for a few seconds while the underlying `jedi` library was caching and processing the contents of the package.
-This was obviously the wrong approach and is why we decide to go asynchronous.
+This was obviously the wrong approach and is why we decided to go asynchronous.

 Today, Anaconda is used by thousands of Python developers around the globe, and this number grows daily — more than any other Python-specialized